breandan/kotlingrad/README.md

 ### Church encoding

-The main idea behind Church encoding is to redefine our numerical tower using the λ-calculus.
-Church [tells us](https://compcalc.github.io/public/church/church_calculi_1941.pdf#page=9) we can lower a large subset of mathematics onto a single operator: function composition.
-Many symbols that appear complicated to implement can be expressed as repeated function application.
-If we consider the binary operator `^`, we note it can be lowered as follows:
+Computers appear to be very complicated machines.
+Beneath this complexity lies a remarkably simple idea: many functions that appear very complicated can be expressed as repeated function application.
+Consider the binary operator `^`, which can be lowered as follows:

 ```
 a ^ b :=  a * ... * a